-Γhe e usual methods of assessment used are:

-☐ Unseen two-hour or three-hour examinations

-☐ In-class tests

-☐ Assessed take-home assignments

-☐ Project work

-☐ Class-room presentation and group discussion
+preparation.
+The usual methods of assessment used are: ☐ Unseen two-hour or three-hour examinations☐ In-class tests ☐ Assessed take-home assignments☐ Project work \square Class-room presentation and group discussion For most modules, 75% or more of the assessment assignments, which give lecturers the opportunity to assess each student's progress and provide constructive feedback.

 For most modules, 75% or more of the assessment comes from unseen examinations.
 This allows time for students to assimilate the material and develop a thorough understanding of the course curriculum.
-The rest of the marks come from course assignments, which give lecturers the opportunity to assess each student's progress and provide constructive feedback.
+The rest of the marks come from course